-By enrolling in one of our 10 accredited online colleges for veterinary technicians, you can skip the many extra years of education required to become a veterinarian and start caring for animals within a year or two.
-Veterinary technicians go by a few different titles, such as “Veterinary Nurse” and “Veterinary Assistant,” and are responsible for assisting veterinarians so that animals receive the best care that humans can provide.
+Enroll in one of these 10 accredited online colleges for veterinary technicians, and you can skip the many extra years of education required to become a veterinarian.
+Instead, you can start caring for animals within a year or two.
+Veterinary technicians go by a few different titles, such as “Veterinary Nurse” and “Veterinary Assistant.”
+Whatever the title, you’re responsible for assisting veterinarians so that animals receive the best care.

-While working toward becoming a veterinary technician, you may find yourself taking classes such as Veterinary Anatomy and Physiology, Veterinary Parasitology, Veterinary Pharmacology, Canine and Feline Clinical Management, and Veterinary Office Management, to name only a few.
+While working toward becoming a veterinary technician in vet tech online programs, you may also find yourself taking classes such as Veterinary Parasitology and Veterinary Pharmacology.
+You may also take Canine and Feline Clinical Management and Veterinary Office Management, to name only a few.

 What Are the Best Accredited Online Colleges for Veterinary Technician Degrees?

-Students who complete the AAS in Veterinary Technology program are eligible to sit for the National Veterinary Technology Examination in their state.
-Those who aren’t looking to complete an entire degree have the option to complete the Veterinary Assistant Certificate program, which consists of 32-36 credit hours of work.
-This program can be completed in only one year, although the certificate does not make students eligible to sit for the National Veterinary Technology Examination in their state after graduating.
+If you don’t want to complete an entire degree, you have the option to complete the Veterinary Assistant Certificate program instead.
+This consists of 32-36 credit hours of work.
+This program can be completed in only one year.
+However, the certificate does not make you eligible to sit for the National Veterinary Technology Examination in your state.

 Those enrolled in this program can expect to graduate with their degree in around three years of study.
 The entire AS in Veterinary Technology program features 73 credit hours of coursework.
 This program is no walk in the park either, as those enrolled are expected to complete 280 clinical hours in a veterinary clinic each semester.
 There are three start times during the year for the school’s online program: January, May, and August.